devlaming/mgreml/README.md

 [![DOI](https://zenodo.org/badge/176773372.svg)](https://zenodo.org/badge/latestdoi/176773372)

-`mgreml` is a command-line tool using Python 3.x for rapid estimation of SNP-based heritability and genetic correlations for (nearly) balanced data on many traits in a single analysis, using a genomic-relatedness matrix (GRM) derived from SNP data on unrelated individuals.

-`mgreml` can easily handle estimation of the full genetic correlation matrix for up to 100 traits observed in 20,000 individuals. `mgreml` allows users to specify structural models and test hypotheses regarding nested models (e.g. no genetic correlations).
-In addition, the tool can handle a considerable amount of fixed-effect covariates and a very minor degree of phenotypic missingness.
+`mgreml` is a command-line tool for rapid estimation of SNP-based heritability and genetic correlations for (nearly) balanced data on many traits in a single analysis, using a genomic-relatedness matrix (GRM) derived from SNP data on unrelated individuals. `mgreml` can easily estimate the full genetic correlation matrix for up to 100 traits in a sample of 20,000 individuals.
+Moreover, `mgreml` can handle a considerable number of fixed-effect covariates and a minor degree of phenotypic missingness (De Vlaming et al. 2021; see [Citations](#citations)).

+The `mgreml` tool also allows users to specify structural models and test hypotheses regarding nested models, for instance regarding the absence of genetic correlations or specific shared genetic factors between traits (De Vlaming et al. 2022; see [Citations](#citations)).

-Finally, `mgreml` has built-in options to return (*i*) the full set of factor coefficients and (*ii*) variance components, as well as (*iii*) the complete covariance matrix of those estimates, and (*iv*) estimates of a genetic mediation model for two traits as discussed by Rietveld et al. (2022; see [Citation](#citation)).
+The tool has built-in options to return the full set of factor coefficients and variance components, as well as the complete covariance matrix of those estimates.

+Finally, `mgreml` can be used to estimate the degree to which the genetic variance of one trait is mediated by another trait (Rietveld et al. 2022; see [Citations](#citations)).

 ## Installation